stcucufa/epistrophy/README.md

 initializes the runtime by creating a `Scheduler` object that starts running immediately, and an initial `Fiber` object.
-These are the two most important objects in Epistrophy: fibers carry values and computations, and the scheduler schedules the execution of the fibers in time. `Scheduler.run` returns the fiber that it created, and new instructions are added to that fiber.
+These are the two most important objects of Epistrophy: fibers carry values and computations, and the scheduler schedules the execution of the fibers in time. `Scheduler.run` returns the fiber that it created, and new instructions are added to that fiber.